JurgenOnAzure/ef-core-6-using-azure-cosmos-db/README.md

+# Using EF Core 6 with Azure Cosmos DB

 Hi!

 Here you'll find the demo and study material for my Pluralsight course [Using EF Core 6 with Azure Cosmos DB](https://pluralsight.pxf.io/efcore6-cosmos).